minotar/imgd/README.md

 Licensed under the SIMPL: http://simplaza.net/hax/SIMPL/

 ### How to install?
 If you want to host this yourself you'll need to install this, http://wideimage.sourceforge.net/download/ , we recommend using the pear package.
+You'll also need to add this to the main folder (where index.php is located) https://raw.github.com/chriso/klein.php/master/klein.php